 - Felonies: Most domestic violence charges are felonies, though a felony domestic violence charge might be dropped to a gross misdemeanor in some circumstances.
 Felonies are split up three ways.

-- Class C: The least of the felony crimes, these can still result in up to five years in jail, a fine of $10000 or less, or a combination of the two.
+- Class C: The least of the felony crimes, Class C can still result in up to five years in jail, a fine of $10000 or less, or a combination of the two.

-- Class B: These felonies can result in up to ten years in jail,. a fine of $20000 or less, or a combination of the two.
+- Class B: A class B felony can result in up to ten years in jail,. a fine of $20000 or less, or a combination of the two.

 - Class A: The worst of all the charges, a class A felony can lead to a sentence of life in prison, a fine for $50000 or less, or a combination of the two.

-What Happens When You are Arrested for Domestic Violence?
+What Happens When You are Arrested for a Domestic Violence Crime?

 If the assailant attempted to prevent the victim from calling the police for help, getting medical assistance for their injuries or making a report of any kind to law enforcement then there will be an additional gross misdemeanor crime of interfering with reporting domestic violence applied.